AgonConsole8/agon-docs/docs/MOS-API.md

 ### `0x1D`: mos_setkbvector

 Allows user programs to access VDP keyboard packets without overriding the entire uart0 interrupt handler.
 The user program registered, will be called during the uart0 interrupt handler, being passed the address of the full VDP keyboard packet.
-Normal MOS key handling is disabled when a user program is registered.

 Parameters: